lichtungnitro/automatic-parakeet/content/comment-policy.md

 Questions about this policy?
 Feel free to reach out through the site's contact methods.

----

-*This policy helps keep our community welcoming for everyone.
-Thanks for being part of the conversation!*
+This policy helps keep our community welcoming for everyone.
+Thanks for being part of the conversation!